A Randomized Experiment on Perceptions and Preferences towards Chinese Foreign Investments in Germany

 Abstract

-China’s rapid economic development and its central role as a driver of globalization have resulted in expanding economic ties with the European Union (EU) over the past few decades.
-However in the most recent years, given geo-political tensions there's also a lot of concerns within the EU over whether investment ties should be further strengthened with China.
-In this project, we plan to focus on one important dimension of such mutual economic ties: namely Foreign Direct Investments (FDI) between China and Germany, the latter of which is one of China's biggest investment partners within the EU.
+China's rapid economic development and its central role in driving globalization have significantly expanded its economic ties with the European Union (EU) over the past few decades.
+However, in recent years, geopolitical tensions have raised concerns within the EU about whether to further strengthen investment ties with China.
+This project focuses on a crucial aspect of these economic relations: Foreign Direct Investments (FDI) between China and Germany, one of China's largest investment partners within the EU.

-Specifically, we propose to conduct a randomized information-provision survey experiment, in which we will survey the German public’s opinions towards inward Chinese Foreign Direct Investments (FDIs) in Germany, where we will investigate first of all, whether there are major misperceptions from the German public when it comes to the actual figures and status quo with regards to Chinese FDIs inside Germany.
-And secondly, we will study the contrasting causal effects of negative (and positive) Chinese FDI narratives versus Chinese FDI facts on the formation of preferences towards Chinese investments.
+We propose to conduct a randomized information-provision survey experiment to gauge the German public’s opinions on inward Chinese FDIs in Germany.
+This study will first investigate whether there are significant misperceptions among the German public regarding the actual figures and current status of Chinese FDIs in Germany.
+Secondly, we will examine the contrasting causal effects of negative and positive narratives about Chinese FDIs versus factual information of Chinese FDIs in Germany on shaping preferences towards these investments.

 External Link(s)